Life can be hard at times and we can feel alone with difficult feelings, anxiety, low-mood, depression, overwhelm, and isolation.

 § traumatic events

 As your therapist, I will be impartial but understanding.
 I will listen to you without judgment and help you explore your thoughts and emotions.
 I may offer information, but I won’t tell you what you should think or do.

 As a registered counsellor, my work is governed by a set of values, principles and personal moral qualities that ensure that I practise effectively and safely.
 These include such things as being trustworthy, fair and sincere and treating all clients with respect, care and candour.

 Empathy is a therapist’s ability to see your viewpoint as if they were you.
 Even if your life and experience is very different to mine.
 I will do my utmost to understand your thoughts, emotions and behaviour, and communicate my understanding back to you.
 I will not judge you, and I will treat you with respect, care, and dignity.
 This will help us to create a strong and effective therapeutic relationship.

 I know how difficult it can be to make the move to get in touch.
 I can assure you of a warm welcome at Journey Counselling and I am looking forward to hearing from you.

 A Bit about Me

-I have experience of working with clients who have experienced anxiety, trauma, flashbacks, depression, work issues, relationship issues, personal growth issues, acceptance, gender based issues, anger, where you feel events from the past are holding you back, confusion, feelings of overwhelm, panic attacks, suicidal thoughts, eating issues, financial issues, difficulty in making decisions, gender issues, sadness, isolation, feeling empty inside, divorce, stress at work, sexual assault, sexual abuse, domestic abuse, worry, low self-esteem and lack of confidence.
+I have experience of working with clients who have experienced anxiety, trauma, PTSD, flashbacks, depression, work issues, relationship issues, personal growth issues, acceptance, gender based issues, anger, where you feel events from the past are holding you back, confusion, feelings of overwhelm, panic attacks, suicidal thoughts, eating issues, financial issues, difficulty in making decisions, gender issues, sadness, isolation, feeling empty inside, divorce, stress at work, sexual assault, sexual abuse, domestic abuse, worry, low self-esteem and lack of confidence.

 If you would like to discuss further how I work and to explore whether counselling is for you please get in touch.